 I hold a Ph.D. in English from Purdue University.
 Race scholar/philosopher Leonard Harris and cultural/literary theorist Arkady Plotnitsky directed my dissertation, which I completed in absentia while working as an English teacher at Van Nuys High School in the LAUSD.
-I worked at VNHS for seven years as a teacher and later also as a literacy coach.
+I worked at VNHS for seven years.

 I am a scholar and writer.
 However, I consider myself first and foremost a teacher.
 I take great pride in the fact that I have been a committed and effective teacher throughout my entire teaching career for middle and high school students, university students, and community college students.
 I take great pride in my ability to speak and teach in ways that reach a broad range of individuals–poor, urban kids of color; recent immigrants and English language learners; magnet and gifted students; scholars, social activists, and artists.